HudsonLima/Rently/README.md

 Rently

 ## Description
-A ASP.NET MVC Application for registering and renting a movie.
+ASP.NET MVC Application for registering and renting a movie.